greenelab/deep-review/sections/06_discussion.md

 healthcare to genomics to drug discovery.
 The challenges of training complex, high-parameter neural networks from few examples are obvious, but uncertainty in the labels of those examples can be just as problematic.
-For example, in genomics labeled data may be derived from an experimental assay with known and unknown technical artifacts, biases, and error profiles.
-It is possible to weight training examples or construct Bayesian models to account for uncertainty or non-independence in the data.
-To this end, Park et al.
+For example, in genomics, labeled data may be derived from an experimental assay with known and unknown technical artifacts, biases, and error profiles.
+It is possible to weight training examples or construct Bayesian models to account for uncertainty or non-independence in the data, as described in the TF binding example above.
+As another example, Park et al.
 [@doi:10.1371/journal.pcbi.1002957] estimated shared non-biological signal between datasets to correct for non-independence related to assay platform or other factors in a Bayesian integration of many datasets.
-However, such techniques are rarely placed front and center in any description of methods, and so may be easily overlooked.
+However, such techniques are rarely placed front and center in any description of methods and may be easily overlooked.

 For some types of data, especially images, it is straightforward to augment training datasets by splitting a single labeled example into multiple examples.